ianmackenzie/elm-geometry/USAGE.md

     point.

-In many cases, these functions are designed to work well when leaving off the last argument (partial function application) and then chaining the partially- applied functions together:
+In many cases, these functions are designed to work well when leaving off the last argument (partial function application) and then chaining the partially-applied functions together:

 ```elm
 horizontalDistanceFromOrigin =